ErpNetDocs/webclient/layouts-and-views/index.md

 # Interface, Layouts and Views in @@webclient

 The @@webclient is designed around flexible layouts and views that help users work efficiently with data, regardless of role or device.
+Theme, language, App-bar behavior, etc. can be personal settings, while the actual saved UI layout is role-based.

 ## Instance interface